mahe-lab/sops/sds_page_protein_electrophoresis.md

 ### procedures
 1. For one electrophoresis run: mix thoroughly 50 mL 10x running buffer in 450 mL ddH2O
-2. Prepare the gel cassette sandwich
+2. Prepare the gel cassette sandwich as directed above
+3. Prepare fresh APS when ready to pour gels: 50 mg in 500 uL ddH2O
+4.